sprillo/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-As a strategy to fill out the missing values in the dataset, we fill them with the mean over all days:
+As a strategy to fill out the missing values in the dataset, we fill them, for each interval, with it's mean over all days as calculated in the previous section:

 ```r